isao/relnote/README.md

 -------------
 Edit ./templates/plain.md to change the template or reference your own.
 Add [handlebars](See http://handlebarsjs.com/) helpers in ./templates/helpers.js or somewhere else, and reference them in the template.

-Todo: index.js should be hacked to parameterize these and other things as cli options in user space.
+Todo: index.js should be hacked to parameterize these and other things as cli options in user space, including specifying template/helpers via http.

 Note